When designing a custom cable solution for a medical device, what considerations are needed?

 Below are common cable design healthcare application questions:

 - What is the end application?
-What type of device?
+What is the type of medical device?

-- What is the expected life span of the cable?
+- What is the expected cable life span?

 - Is sterilization required?

 - Are there any cable biocompatibility standards required?

 - Will the cable come into contact with patients' skin?